• Skip to main content

 • 💬 Comments & Reviews

-Homemade Cake Mix Recipes
+❓ What Is Homemade Cake Mix

 While all DIY cake mixes are similar, the ingredients do vary slightly depending on what type of cake you'll be baking.
-They all will contain some common baking staples like flour, sugar, and baking powder, as well as some ingredients that may be unique to the specific cake flavor (like some cocoa powder for a chocolate cake).
+They all contain common baking staples like flour, sugar, and baking powder, as well as some ingredients that may be unique to the specific cake flavor (like cocoa powder for a chocolate cake).

 1. White Cake Mix

-White cake is a classic option that is loaded with vanilla flavor!
+White cake is a classic option that is loaded with vanilla flavor.
 It gets its iconic stark white appearance by omitting egg yolks from the recipe.

 Homemade White Cake Mix